OTCompa/MapoTofu/README.md

 ## In Progress/Planned
 - Add way to import/export triggers
+- Traverse strategy boards in the same folder without going back to the list
 - Maybe import native strategy boards along side triggers?
+- Load in saved strategy boards in the preview window without going back to the list?

 ## How To Use
 ### Getting Started
 - Type `/xlsettings` in the chatbox or open up Dalamud's settings menu